Armenians in Massachusetts: History

 The establishment of the Armenian community in Worcester began in 1867, shortly after the arrival of Garo from Bitlis.
 Garo was initially employed as a servant for missionary George C. Knapp.
 According to oral history, an Irish laundrywoman working at the same household persuaded Garo that he could earn more by working in local factories, rather than continuing with his meager monthly wage of 75 cents.
 Motivated by this advice, Garo transitioned to factory work, where he earned a significantly higher daily wage of $1.75.
 This opportunity attracted more Armenians to Worcester, all seeking to achieve their own version of the American dream.
-One of the major contributions of Armenians to American commerce was oriental rugs one of the first to do so in Boston was an Armenian named Hagop Bogigian.
-Denholm & McKay employed many first generation Armenian Americans women.
+One of the major contributions of Armenians to American commerce was oriental rugs; one of the first to do so in Boston was an Armenian named Hagop Bogigian.
+Denholm & McKay employed many first generation Armenian American women.

 The first Armenian church in the western hemisphere was built in Worcester on 1891.
 Picture taken in 1909.

 During the late 19th and early 20th centuries, Worcester, Massachusetts became a major hub for Armenian immigrants in the United States.
 This connection was initially established by New England Protestant missionaries who had worked in the Ottoman Empire and facilitated Armenian converts' migration to America (Deranian, 1998).
 As Armenians fled violent persecution in their homeland, they brought with them their political organizations, churches, businesses, and a resilient culture, transforming Worcester into a vibrant Armenian community.
 Upon their arrival, Armenians faced new legal challenges in the U.S. due to their racial classification.
 Court cases in 1909 (In re Halladjian) and 1925 (U.S. v Cartozian) ruled that Armenians were legally considered white, allowing them to obtain American citizenship and opportunities for prosperity (Haney-Lopez, 1996).
 While the Armenian Genocide has been widely discussed by historians, less attention has been given to the experiences of Armenians in the U.S. within the context of their legal classification as white.